 Figure Out Your Outdoor Lighting Style

 Do you want your outdoor lights to mimic the style of your indoor lighting in order to connect the two?
 Do you have a completely different architectural home exterior and want to accentuate that instead?
 Or, do you want to take the minimalist approach, so the fixtures almost disappear?
-Lighting styles, just like furniture and home accessories, are vast, from Modern and Art Deco to Cape Cod and French Provincial—and many more.
+Lighting styles, just like furniture and modern outdoor decor, are vast, from Modern and Art Deco to Cape Cod and French Provincial—and many more.
 The greatest exterior lighting development during recent years is that technology has advanced it to be just as decorative and varied as lighting fixtures indoors.
 So, you will definitely find something to achieve your desired outdoor lighting style.

 Keep an Eye on Outdoor Lighting Ratings